BORDER CROSSING-MEXICO TO GUATEMALA

 HOW TO CROSS THE BORDER FROM PALENQUE, MEXICO TO FLORES, GUATEMALA VIA COROZAL BORDER

-It is also possible to cross from Palenque, Mexico to Flores, Guatemala via the Corozal border in the north.
-Since I will be heading to the Palenque ruins and Tikal anyways, then this was the obvious choice for me.
+It is also possible to cross from Palenque, Mexico, to Flores, Guatemala, via the north’s Corozal border.
+Since I will be heading to the Palenque ruins and Tikal anyways, this was the obvious choice.
 The day I arrived in Palenque, I immediately looked for a travel agency that offers a transfer to Flores, Guatemala.
 I found one that quoted me MXN 500, which included a hotel pick-up, bus transfer to the Corozal border, boat transfer to the Guatemalan side, and onward bus journey to Flores.
 I availed of this package and then proceeded to enjoy the Palenque Ruins.

 Traveling to the border – Mexican side

-The bus pickup is at 06:00 am, so I did not sleep the night prior to the trip because I was so afraid that I will not wake up on time and miss it.
-I waited in the lobby all night, just chatting back with family and friends back in the Philippines, and at exactly 06:00 am, the bus arrived.
+The bus pickup is at 06:00 am, so I did not sleep the night before the trip because I was so afraid that I would not wake up on time and miss it.
+I waited in the lobby all night, just chatting back with family and friends back in the Philippines, and at precisely 06:00 am, the bus arrived.

-The bus was filled with other tourists.
+There were other tourists on the bus.
 However, I was the only one crossing the border, and the rest were part of a tour to Taxchilan.
 It was a 3-hour drive, so I tried sleeping to recover some energy.
 By the time we arrived at the Corozal border, I already felt refreshed.

-The driver dropped me at the immigration office and told me that he will wait on the other side.
-I entered the office and paid the MXN 30 border entrance fee and then showed my plane ticket from when I arrived in Mexico.
-It is important to do so if you don’t want to re-pay the MXN 500 tax already included in your plane ticket.
-I bought mine from Delta Airlines and in the ticket; it says Mexico – Tourism Tax (Derecho No Inmigrante).
+The driver dropped me at the immigration office and told me that he would wait on the other side.
+I entered the office, paid the MXN 30 border entrance fee, and then showed my plane ticket when I arrived in Mexico.
+It is essential to do so if you don’t want to re-pay the MXN 500 tax already included in your plane ticket.
+I bought mine from Delta Airlines, and on the ticket, it says Mexico – Tourism Tax (Derecho No Inmigrante).

-After immigration, I looked for the driver on the other side and we went to the Corozal border.
-The driver brought me to a boat which takes you to the Guatemalan side and paid for my fare.
+After immigration, I looked for the driver on the other side, and we went to the Corozal border.
+The driver brought me to a boat that took me to the Guatemalan side and paid for my fare.

 Immigration worries at the Guatemalan side

-Upon reaching Guatemala, I immediately exchanged my remaining Mexican pesos to Guatemalan Quetzal, and the boat driver ushered me to a minibus which goes direct to Flores in Peten.
-They also informed me that immigration is at least 30 mins away from where we are and that I need to inform the driver to drop me there.
-I was so afraid of missing it that I constantly asked the conductor if we are near the immigration office (we were passing some burned down farms in the middle of nowhere).
-After almost 40 minutes we stopped at the immigration office in the middle of nowhere.
-I would have surely missed it if I did not constantly remind the conductor to drop me there.
-I was the only foreigner on the bus so I was the only one who went down.
+Upon reaching Guatemala, I immediately exchanged my remaining Mexican pesos to Guatemalan Quetzal, and the boat driver ushered me to a minibus that goes direct to Flores in Peten.
+They also informed me that immigration is at least 30 mins away from where we are and that I need to notify the driver to drop me there.
+I was so afraid of missing it that I frequently asked the conductor if we are near the immigration office (we were passing some burned down farms in the middle of nowhere).
+After almost 40 minutes, we stopped at the immigration office in the middle of nowhere.
+I would have surely missed it if I did not always remind the conductor to drop me there.
+I was the only foreigner on the bus, so I was the only one who went down.

 We had to call the officer eating lunch on the other street, and it took him a long time to stamp my passport.
 Filipino visitors are rare in this part of the world, and almost no one crosses that border.
 Aside from that, I used my US visa to enter Guatemala.
-Therefore, he had to verify if it will be accepted.
-After everything went ok in the end, so I went back to the combi and we continued our trip.
+Therefore, he had to verify if they will accept it.
+After everything went ok in the end, so I went back to the combi, and we continued our trip.
 It was another four hours of travel, in which half was on an unpaved and bumpy road.
-Once we reached the bus station in Flores, I just stopped a tuk-tuk driver and he drove me to my hostel.
-It was an extremely exhausting journey, so I hibernated in the hostel.
+Once we reached the Flores’ bus station, I just stopped a tuk-tuk driver, and he drove me to my hostel.
+It was a too exhausting journey, so I hibernated in the hostel.
 I slept for almost 16hrs!
-Don’t blame me, I needed to prepare for the Tikal Tour the next day!
+Don’t blame me; I needed to prepare for the Tikal Tour the next day!